Contact Purely Pets for a quote today.

 Symptoms of reverse sneezing in dogs

-The most common symptom of reverse sneezing in dogs is when they exhibit reverse sneezing, characterised by the honking sound they make as they take in air.
+The most common symptom of reverse sneezing in dogs, is when they exhibit a honking sound as they take in air.
+Clinical signs may include sneezes, nasal discharge, and other observable symptoms such as snorting or coughing.
 They may also produce a loud snorting sound during the episode.
-Reverse sneezing episodes usually last a few minutes and can occur multiple times in a day or week.
+Dogs' reverse sneezes are typically brief, lasting only a few seconds to a minute, and can occur multiple times in a day or week.

 Reverse sneezing is usually caused by irritation of the throat or back of the mouth and involves multiple, prolonged inhales.